salcedoe/MtMdocs/docs/matlabBasics/Structures.md

 ![img-name](images/struct_illustration1.png){ width="100"}

-The good news about structures is that is very simple and intuitive to make a structure.
+The good news about structures is that it is very simple and intuitive to make a structure.
 Simply type a new variable name, append a period (`.`) to the end of the name, and then add a field name.
 This is known as *dot* notation.

 For example, the following syntax creates a new structure called *`img_info`*, with three new fields: "filename", "rows", and "cols".